MA Arts Politics, Class 2016

 BA Political Science and International Businees, University of Auckland

-Cleo is a curator and artists born in New Zealand and based in the United States.
-Her practice explores the relationship between space creation, engagement in the arts, and community self-development grounded in sustainability.
+Cleo Barnett is a New Zealand born curator, strategist, and designer.
+Currently based in the United States, her practice explores the relationship between experience design, storytelling, and community liberation grounded in sustainability.

-In 2016 Cleo began her work as the Program Director of Amplifier, a non-profit organization which builds visual media experiments in collaboration with contemporary artists, educators and community engagement, to amplify the voices of social movements.
-Cleo co-produced and co-curated multiple global public art campaigns including the iconic We The People Campaign, Women’s March on Washington, and March For Our Lives.
-The result was millions of iconic posters distributed and downloaded across the country, and building the non-profit into a globally recognized art and social justice organization.
+Since 2015 Cleo has been a core part of the Amplifier team, a non-profit organization which builds visual media experiments in collaboration with contemporary artists, educators and community engagement, to amplify the voices of social movements.
+As the Deputy Director, Cleo co-produces and co-curates multiple global public art campaigns including the iconic We The People Campaign, Women’s March on Washington, and March For Our Lives.
+The result has been millions of iconic posters distributed and downloaded across the country and building the non-profit into a globally recognized art and social justice organization.